 One way to save on airfare costs is to sign up for Southwest’s weekly Click 'N Save emails.
 Beware: the fares are very time-sensitive, so you need to book quickly.

 The Southwest Frequent Traveler Program is different than most other airlines because you are credited for the number of trips instead of miles.
 A good strategy to make the most of this program is to purchase tickets for short trips and then use any free tickets you earn for longer, more expensive trips.
 It's also a good idea to sign up for the Rapid Rewards program.

 Understand the Seating System

-You have a greater selection of seats from which to choose and you are assured of a bin for your carry-on luggage.
-Since Southwest has many ways of ensuring that your flight will be full, you DON’T want to be “C Status,” as you will most likely end up in a middle seat or have to check your carry on luggage.
+The earlier you check in, the more chance you have of obtaining “A" status.
+If you are in group A, you will get to board first.
+You will also have a greater selection of seats to choose from, and you are assured of a bin for your carry-on luggage.
+If you can avoid it, you do not want to be classified in “C" status, as you will most likely end up in a middle seat or have to check your carry on luggage.

-Southwest has improved things by doing away with the so called “cattle call” and eliminating the need to “camp out” in the boarding line.
-You will be assigned not only a boarding group (A, B, or C) but also a number within that boarding group based on the time you check in for a flight (for example: A32).
+You will be assigned not only a boarding group but also a number within that boarding group based on the time you check in for a flight (for example, A32).
 This unique combination represents your reserved spot in your boarding group.
 Next, listen for one of the gate agents to announce your group.
-When your group is called, simply take a position next to the column that represents your boarding number and proceed onto the airplane to find your favorite seat.
-Boarding columns will be divided into groups of five.
-Confused?
-Here's the Boarding Tutorial.
+When your group is called, simply take a position next to the column that represents your boarding number, and proceed onto the airplane to find the best available seat.
+Boarding columns are divided into groups of five.

 Avoid the Incentives